Christmas in Nepal – Celebration 2024/2025

 Explore Thamel

 Visit Kathmandu’s Thamel, the city’s central district.
-This area of the city usually has a lot of Christmas lights and decorations up.
-Since it is a popular tourist destination, there are usually concerts and other events happening there, and restaurants will take the opportunity to provide Christmas fare to travelers in need.
+This area of the city usually has a lot of Christmas lights and decorations.
+Since it is a popular tourist destination, concerts and other events generally happen there, and restaurants will take the opportunity to provide Christmas fare to travelers in need.

 Asan Local Market

-The place to go in Kathmandu for those who enjoy shopping is the Asan local street market.
-A market with a long history of trading offers a wide range of goods to purchase at extremely low costs, from garments to condiments.
+The Asan local street market is the place to go in Kathmandu for those who enjoy shopping.
+A market with a long trading history offers a wide range of goods to purchase at meager costs, from garments to condiments.

 Kathmandu and Pokhara nightclubs

-If you want to spend time outside at night, both Kathmandu and Pokhara have a significant number of nightclubs and pubs where you can go to a party or join Christmas celebrations if they are being held.
+If you want to spend time outside at night, both Kathmandu and Pokhara have many nightclubs and pubs where you can go to a party or join Christmas celebrations if they are being held.
 There were several programs planned just for Christmas at those bars.
-You are welcome to go there and take part in the dancing and good music.
+You are welcome to go there and participate in the dancing and good music.

 Walking past Pokhara Lake